waelhasan/allitebooks-dl/README.md

 # allitebooks-dl

-A node js app for scraping the free ebooks site allitebooks.com, and downloading all the books from it.
+A node js app for scraping the free ebooks site allitebooks.com, and downloading ebooks from it.
 Used to practice web scraping using node js and cheerio

 ### Installing